gvwilson/thirdbit/_posts/2018/05/2018-05-06-cigarettes-and-shopify.md

 and asking well-intentioned groups who take money from Shopify how they square that with their ideals.
-It turns out that it's a lot easier to retweet one of Sarah Kendzior's biting attacks on the current president than it is to ask people close to home to make hard choices, but I don't think I get to do the former if I'm not willing to do the latter.
+It turns out that it's a lot easier to retweet one of Sarah Kendzior's biting attacks on the current president than it is to ask specific people to make hard choices, but I don't think I get to do the former if I'm not willing to do the latter.

-I've also discovered that trying to hold people accountable close to home gives me hope in a way that righteous rage against distant monsters does not.
+Trying to hold people accountable close to home gives me hope in a way that righteous rage against distant monsters does not.
 Just as no single cigarette will give someone cancer, no single hard question will make them decide to live up to their principles, but each one might improve the odds, and believing that is important right now.
-I know some people find my stridency awkward, but I'd rather make them uncomfortable than lose another argument with my dad.
+Some people find my stridency awkward, but I'd rather lose a friend who isn't willing to take a stand than lose another argument with my dad.